-In BAX 462 and 463, the learning focus shifts to application and analysis: understanding the business and technical requirement, and doing the modeling, computation and documentation.
+In the winter quarter, the project's focus shifts to application and analysis: understanding the business and technical requirement, and doing the modeling, computation and documentation.
+Typical BAX 462 deliverables include interim progress and recommendation reports created in that process.

-The goal for BAX 464 is to demonstrate synthesis and evaluation: finalizing recommendations, communicating them to the MIP, and initiating the associated deployment process.
+Typically, the practicum goals in the spring quarter are to demonstrate synthesis and evaluation: finalizing recommendations, communicating them to the MIP, and deploying the solution.
+MIP expectations of deliverables vary by project, but typically include functioning software, data architectures, statistical models and algorithms, dashboards, metrics, and decision support tools.
+BAX 463 activities are similar to 462, with the addition of artifacts related to the handover, such as user manuals, white papers, etc.

-MIP stakeholder expectations of deliverables vary by project, but typically include functioning software, data architectures, statistical models and algorithms, dashboards, metrics, and decision support tools.
-Classroom "deliverables" in the BAX 46x seminar sequence - various activities and assignments - are designed to strengthen student skills so that they can do the best possible job on their project.
+Note, all classroom "deliverables" in the BAX 46x seminar sequence - class activities, assignments, and the occasional homework - are designed to strengthen student skills so that they can do the best possible job on their project.